slushman/bp-profile-widgets/readme.txt

 1. Install and activate BuddyPress
 2. Upload the BP Profile Widgets folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Check which widget(s) you want to use on the BP Profile Widgets page under the 'Settings' menu
+4. Select how many copies of each widget(s) you want to use on the BP Profile Widgets page under the 'Settings' menu
 5. Drag one of the BP Profile widgets to a sidebar on the 'Widgets' page under the 'Appearance' menu
+6. If you opted to create more than one instance of a widget, select the instance number on each widget used.

 == Frequently Asked Questions ==